jack-fogarty/jack-fogarty/README.md

 - 🌱 I’m currently learning about automated measures of behaviour in real world environments
 - 💞️ I’m looking to collaborate on projects related to classroom learning, self-regulation, and emotion using psychophysiological methods
 - 📫 How to reach me jack.fogarty@nie.edu.sg
+- 🍻 How to buy me a coffee (beer) https://Ko-fi.com/jackfogarty

 <!---
 jack-fogarty/jack-fogarty is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.